Frequently asked questions answered by

 What is the issue here?

 There is a very big issue here.
 Be aware that only a handful of companies will even write a policy on an Experimental and all are becoming increasingly difficult and expensive to deal with.
 You will find on many types that hull insurance is no longer available or outrageously expensive.
-Liability is limited, too.
-One million per occurrence, $100,000 per individual is the max.
-At todayís prices, that really isnít much insurance.
+Liability coverage may be limited too.
 Many owners are placing the aircraft into an LLC.
 If you canít get insurance it means you canít get a loan.
 If you canít get insurance, it means that a prospective buyer of your finished airplane canít get a loan either.
 This makes the commodity extremely difficult to sell.
 Just a word of caution.
 Donít rely entirely on manufacturerís claims.
 They tend to paint you a picture of blue sky and roses.
 Ask them for a list of other owners so that you may contact them and get the perspective from ďdown in the trenchesĒ.
 This view is often vastly different from the polished spinner, everyone in matching uniforms, trade show impression that some buyers might base their purchasing decision on.
 Building shops, like Planemakers,Inc., scattered all over the country, are another great resource when you seek the inside story on what ownership of a particular type is really all about.
 There are some really great airplanes out there, hence the spectacular growth of the entire Experimental industry.
 Alas, there are some roaches on the flight line, too.
 Obviously, there is a limit to what can be said on a public website such as this.
 Practice some due diligence before pulling out the old checkbook.
 And make some phone calls.
 If I canít answer your question, I can probably direct you to someone who can.